VirtoCommerce/vc-docs/platform/developer-guide/docs/Getting-Started/Installation-Guide/enable-gitops.md

 ![Old version](media/old-version.png)

+!!! warning
+    When upgrading to a version significantly beyond the current one, it is recommended to first test it on a local machine to check module compatibility with the new version.
+If a module version is incompatible with the Platform, the system may show a **Degraded** status during the update.
+Refer to the [Troubleshooting](enable-gitops.md#troubleshooting) section to learn how to identify the causes of errors.

 ## Set up Virto Cloud Portal

 1. Open the Virto Cloud Portal and select **Environments** in the main menu.